geotrellis/geotrellis-site/docs/geotrellis-docs/0.9.0/geotrellis/raster/index.rst

 ``TypeBit``
-  Bit rasters are backed with an Byte array, but contain 8 values per byte: each cell is either value 0 (`NoData`_) or 1.
+  Bit rasters are backed with an Byte array, but contain 8 values per byte: each cell is either value 0 (`NoData-0.9.0`_) or 1.
 This means that TypeBit rasters are much smaller in memory and on disk than the other raster types.
 Mapping bit rasters is also very fast, since the map can only be an identity, an inverse, or a constant.